milexm/Artificial-Intelligence/AI-introduction.md

 What are the companies and research centers that use AI in **genomic** and **imaging** analysis for cancer diagnosis?
 Do they accept patients for clinical trials?

 Several companies and research institutions use artificial intelligence (AI) to enhance genomic and imaging analysis for cancer diagnosis, and many are involved in clinical trials.
-For more inforamtion, see [AI-cancer-diagnosis](AI-cancer-diagnosis.md).
+For more inforamtion, see [AI cancer diagnosis](AI-cancer-diagnosis.md).

-#### How to find and apply for clinical trials?